man-group/notebooker/docs/webapp/webapp.rst

 * Override parameters - the values which will override the parameters in the report (in python).
 Can be left blank.
 * Email to - upon completion of the report, who should it be emailed to?
 Can be left blank.
 * Generate PDF output - whether to generate PDFs or not.
 Requires xelatex to be installed - see :ref:`export to pdf`
+* Hide code from email and PDF output - whether to display the notebook code when producing output emails and PDFs.

 Viewing results
 ---------------